nasso/opengl-workshop/book/src/setup.md

 ```

 > You shouldn't have to re-configure!
 CMake should automatically re-configure
-> the build when necessary.
+> the build when deemed necessary.